bit/miredo-osx/README.txt

 	Builds the uninstall script

 make libjudy
-	Builds both x86 and ppc versions of libjudy (static-link only)
+	Builds both x86 and x86_64 versions of libjudy (static-link only)

 make libjudy-bootstrap